 Pic Mosquito Repellent for Yard Coils

-Mosquito coil repellents may not provide the same long-term protection as sprays or ultrasonic repellents, but they may provide a pretty effective, low-cost, low-maintenance alternative for people on a limited budget or who aren’t inspired by the human effort involved in spraying.
+Mosquito coil repellents may not provide the same long-term protection as sprays or ultrasonic repellents.
+Still, they may provide a pretty effective, low-cost, low-maintenance alternative for people on a limited budget or who aren’t inspired by the human effort involved in spraying.

-Pic Mosquito Repelling Coils contain a pyrethroid (allethrin) that has been proved to repel mosquitoes, and each coil may last up to 7 hours, so you can light one up before a BBQ or party and relax while it works without having to worry about recharging batteries, restocking cartridges, or respraying.
+Pic Mosquito Repelling Coils contain a pyrethroid (allethrin) that has been proven to repel mosquitoes, and each coil may last up to 7 hours, so you can light one up before a BBQ or party and relax.
+At the same time, it works without having to worry about recharging batteries, restocking cartridges, or respraying.